 Spend as much time as you need figuring out your long-term vision.
 Because after you have a clear vision, all the smaller, day-to-day decisions are much easier.
 You’ll learn that each little decision you make is either moving you in the right direction or will be an important lesson you needed to learn in order to achieve your vision.

-—Melanie Perkins, co-founder and CEO of Canva, who just doubled her company’s valuation to $345 million
+—Melanie Perkins, co-founder and CEO of Canva, brought her company’s valuation to $40 billion in September 2021

 4. Take your time (seriously).